jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 ^^^^^^^^^^^^^^^^^^^

 One of the main goals of triage is to get issues into a state where they are **ready** for someone to work on.
-Once a triager is satisfies that an issue meets the definition below, they will remove the ``status:Needs Triage`` label from it.
+Once a triager is satisfied that an issue meets the definition below, they will remove the ``status:Needs Triage`` label from it.
 We will not merge a pull request for an issue that still needs triage.